Kekulism/DeckSkinsPlus/README.md

 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steammodded](https://github.com/Steamopollys/Steamodded), without these dependencies this mod will not function.

 To install DeckSkins+, download the contents of this repo as a zip file and extract it into your Balatro mods folder.

+## Credits

+Huge thanks to [#Guigui](https://github.com/HastagGuigui) and OneSuchKeeper for allowing me to use the lovely patches they wrote!
+Without those patches, this project would not be possible!